sean21johnson/sean21johnson/README.md

 #### <img src="https://imgur.com/juAMvKz.jpg" alt="Penn Entertainment Logo" width="13" height="13"> Frontend Engineer

-<p>Leading the frontend development of a kiosk application for Penn Entertainment’s casinos, enabling guests to redeem rewards, access promotions, and view personalized account details.
-Responsible for all architectural decisions and implementation.
-Focused on crafting a performant, intuitive, and engaging user experience.</p>
+<p>Led the frontend development of a kiosk application for Penn Entertainment casinos nationwide, empowering guests on the game floor to seamlessly redeem rewards, access promotions, and view personalized account details.
+Owned all architectural decisions and implementation, with a focus on delivering a highly performant, intuitive, and engaging user experience.</p>

 ### <a href="https://www.zenhub.com/" target="_blank">Zenhub</a>